 Our Products Could Help You

 Immuno Laboratories has been recognized as one of the most reproducible diagnostic testing facility by colleges, physicians, and independent studies.
-Additionally our delayed food reactivity test (Bloodprint®) comes with a nutritional program and 100% money back guarantee.
+Additionally, our delayed food reactivity test (Bloodprint®) comes with a nutritional program and a 100% money back guarantee.
 We want to truly alleviate your symptoms; not manage them.

 We are passionate about our vision of a world, allergy-free and we can only do it through reliable, reproducible testing.
 We won two awards from the Case-in-Point Platinum Awards held by Dorland Health!
 (We will have more info about our awards and reproducibility soon...)

 We have two main tests: our Bloodprint® (delayed reactivity) and our Airborne & Food Allergy Panel (immediate reactivity).

 Please choose which one describes your issues the best: